More

 Whitelisting OR Blacklisting of Applications – The control by which device either allows strictly the whitelisted applications or allows all applications except the blacklisted ones.

-Whitelisting Websites/URLs – The control which allows only the given set of URLs to be opened in Safari.
+Whitelisting Websites/URLs – The control that allows only the given set of URLs to be opened in Safari.

 Branding –You can choose a Lock screen message for your devices and apply a Home screen and Lock Screen wallpaper.